isobarbaric/TruthGuard/tasks.md

 => add docstrings, comments to notebook and bag_of_words =>

+1. finalizing sections
+- headers
+- comments
-add data types and return types to functions in notebooks
+- add data types and return types to functions in notebooks

-remove 'text' from article dictionary in data_acquitision (make sure testing works for data_processing in the future)

-add headers in
+2. one-off specific changes
+- model initialization's triangle graph thing is a bit weird
+- clean up model_training near the end
+- model training is a raccoon
+3. consistency
+- overall ordering should be clear
+- coloring of graphs

+then, write-up

+and then finally, deployment